Azure/cloud-for-sovereignty-quickstarts/prototypes/deploy-prototypes-1-getting-started.md

 | Informational | Management Groups are not being used                           |
 | None          | No finding if Baseline Policy set is assigned                  |

-### Resource Residency

-The Resource Residency section of the tool displays essential details of all resources within the selected subscription, including Resource Location, Resource Name, and Resource ID, facilitating a comprehensive view of resource distribution within the environment.
+*NOTE: The Resource Residency section of Assessment has been moved to Azure Resource Locations<sup>PREVIEW</sup>.*

 ### Running Assessment<sup>PREVIEW</sup>

 Select a subscription and click analyze to assess your current environment against a set of Microsoft Cloud for Sovereignty standard practices.
 Check the "Assess Confidential Computing" checkbox if you expect to enforce the use of confidential computing technologies in your subscription.

+You may also view a previous report by selecting an existing report from the dropdown.
+Reports are saved locally everytime an analysis is run.
+These reports can be deleted at any time by running the deleteReports.ps1 script in the Microsoft Cloud for Sovereignty Prototypes directory.

 # Policy Compiler<sup>PREVIEW</sup>